 After Hoda Kotb joined Savannah Guthrie to replace Matt Lauer as co-anchor of the TODAY show in December, ratings soared to beat rival show, Good Morning America — but, regardless of her success, Kotb claimed she is making less money than Lauer, The Huffington Post reported.
 The 53-year-old journalist had been sitting in for Lauer, who was fired in November for alleged sexual misconduct, according to People, and officially replaced him in December.
 (Lauer has not responded to Romper's request for comment.)
 She will lead the first two hours of the program, making history alongside Guthrie as the first time the show has had two female co-anchors.
 But, the Huffington Post claims that neither she nor Guthrie will be raking in the kind of money that Lauer did, and they're not the only women to be earning less than their male colleagues or predecessors.

-Kotb, who will also continue to co-host the show’s fourth-hour slot with Kathie Lee Gifford, told People that she's always done jobs she likes because she never wanted just every other Friday pay day, to be "the happy day."
+Kotb is also planning to stay on as the show's fourth-hour co-host alongsideh Kathie Lee Gifford.
+However, she told People that she's always done jobs that she likes because she never wanted her pay day to be "the happy day."

 "I wanted to feel good throughout," she said to People.
 "So no, I’m not making Matt Lauer money.
 Not even close."

-While she did not tell People what her contracted salary actually is, Page Six reported that she and Guthrie are each making seven $7 million annually, while Lauer's 25-year career at the network was earning him $25 million a year.
+While she did not tell People what her contracted salary actually is, Page Six reported that she and her co-host, Guthrie, are each making seven million a year, while Lauer was earning $25 million a year after 25 years at the network.
 NBC did not immediately respond to Romper’s request for comment.

 In December, Catt Sadler quit her "dream job" at E!
 News, which "required a lot of soul-searching" after reportedly learning that she also earned less than her "similarly situated male co-host," Jason Kennedy, she wrote on her website.
 She claimed she learned that there was a massive disparity in pay, and when she'd asked for equal pay, she said that was repeatedly denied.